DoTheEvo/Traefik-simplest-step-by-step/README.md

         name: $DEFAULT_NETWORK
   ```

-  Now only thing other containers that want to be subdomain just need to have router
+  Now if a container wants to be accessible as a subdomain,
+  it just needs a regular router that has rule for the url,
-  that is using websecure(443) entrypoint and the same `lets-encr` certificate resolver
+  be on 443 port entrypoint, and use the same `lets-encr` certificate resolver

     `whoami-docker-compose.yml`
     ```